VijayRod/demo/ai/gpu-aks.md

 - https://techcommunity.microsoft.com/t5/azure-high-performance-computing/running-gpu-accelerated-workloads-with-nvidia-gpu-operator-on/ba-p/4061318

 ### Use the AKS GPU image
 With AKS, you get an AKS image that already has the NVIDIA device plugin for Kubernetes installed.
+You can only use the AKS GPU image with Ubuntu 18.04.
 - https://learn.microsoft.com/en-us/azure/aks/gpu-cluster?tabs=add-ubuntu-gpu-node-pool#use-the-aks-gpu-image-preview

 ## GPU-optimized VM/VMSS sizes in Azure